yahelron/World-of-Games_P3/README.md

 # World-of-Games_P3
 The World-of-Games -  a Learning Devops project

-Welcome to my learning project 
+Welcome to my learning project :)

-Inside you can find an app written in python, using a flask framework. this project presents many DevOps technologies and can help you to understand better how to use each of them.
+Inside you can find an app written in python, using a flask framework.
+This project presents many DevOps technologies and can help you to understand better how to use each of them.

 The WOG DevOps learning app:
 Contains of two web games: